 More tools that help with social media customer engagement

-The Social Inbox is not the only thing that will help you maintain and increase customer engagement on social.
+The Social Inbox is not the only thing that will help you drive social media engagement.

 - The Social Media Publisher will help you proactively engage your customers in conversations.
 The color-coded content calendar will let you plan social media content across social channels for the entire week or month and share it with everyone on your team.